Buffy helmetcrest: Distribution and habitat

 The buffy helmetcrest is found only on Nevado del Ruiz, an active volcano in the Colombian Central Andes on the border of Tolima and Caldas departments and the surrounding area.
 It inhabits humid open páramo where it favors Espeletia plants.

 Behavior

 Movement

 The buffy helmetcrest is thought to be sedentary, but might move to lower elevations in the dry season like its congener the white-bearded helmetcrest (O. lindenii).

 Feeding

 The buffy helmetcrest feeds on nectar; it especially favors Espeletia schultzii.
-It nectars by clinging to flowers rather than hovering.
+It drinks nectar by clinging to flowers rather than hovering.
 It also feeds on insects and their larvae.
 It catches insects on the ground or by jumping or hawking from the ground or a perch.
-It picks larvae from vegetation.
+It also picks larvae from vegetation.

 Breeding

 Nothing has been documented of the buffy helmetcrest's breeding phenology.

 Vocalization

 The buffy helmetcrest's song is "a repeated, high-pitched, single note 'tsee'...[repeated] every 3–5 seconds)."
 During the wet season, males sing for minutes on end from a perch.